-You can expect to feel better and stronger each day, but you may need pain medicine for a week or two.
+You can expect to feel better and stronger each day.
+But you might need pain medicine for a week or two.
 It's normal to also have some shoulder or back pain.
 This is caused by the gas your doctor put in your belly to help see your organs better.
 You may get tired easily or have less energy than usual.
 The tiredness may last for several weeks after surgery.
 You will probably notice that your belly is swollen and puffy.
 This is common.
 The swelling will take several weeks to go down.
 You may take about 4 to 6 weeks to fully recover.

 It's important to avoid lifting while you are recovering so that you can heal.